nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ### EDA Software

 There is a wealth of EDA software to choose from.
-Listed here are resources that are both used by beginners and professionals.
+Listed here are resources that are both used by beginners and professionals alike.

 *  [KiCad](http://kicad-pcb.org/)